 To sum it all up:

-Enjoy your summer and just remember to use good judgement when outside with your dog!
+Enjoy your summer and just remember to use good judgment when outside with your dog!